NoamTeshuva/noam-website/README.md

 ---

+## 📊 Basic Analytics Integration

+The website uses **Google Analytics** to track visitor metrics and improve user experience.
+Analytics help me understand where visitors are coming from and how they interact with the site, providing valuable insights to optimize performance.

+---

 ## ✅ Accessibility

 I have ensured the website is accessible to everyone, including people with disabilities, by following accessibility best practices: